effectivecore/core/readme.md

 - ColorSnapper (mac) for pick the "right" colors.
 - RegExRX (mac|win) for improve your regular expressions.
 - VMWare Fusion Pro (mac) for working with virtual machines.
-- Find Any Files (mac) for searching in the code (p.s.
-Coda can search better).
+- Find Any Files (mac) for searching in the code (note: Coda can search better).

 Security recommendations